Home / Compare Travel Insurance / Travel insurance for Gre…

 Check the PDS before purchasing a policy to be sure of what you are and aren’t covered for.

-Since Greece is a Schengen country, Australians can enjoy visa-free travel to Greece for 90 days; however, if you leave the Schengen Area and return within 180 days, you won’t get another 90 visa-free days.1
+You typically won’t need a visa for touring Greece.
+Since Greece is a Schengen country, Australians can enjoy visa-free travel to Greece for 90 days.
+However, if you leave the Schengen Area and return within 180 days, you won’t get another 90 visa-free days.1

 You may need a visa if you’re travelling for purposes other than tourism or business, and you will still need a valid passport to enter Greece.
 Greece’s entry requirements can change, so be sure to check with the Embassy of Greece in Australia before you go.